2022 Dart Award Entry Guidelines

 The Dart Awards competition is open to news organizations and independent journalists.
-All entries must have originally published, aired or broadcast between January 1, 2020 and December 31, 2020 by news outlets based in North America or U.S. territories.
+All entries must have been originally published, aired or broadcast between January 1, 2021 and December 31, 2021 by news outlets based in North America or U.S. territories.

 Audio, television and documentary entries — including series — may not exceed 60 minutes in length.
 If you are entering a podcast series, the submission should include one or more episodes that do not exceed 60 minutes in total.

 Print or online entries must be limited to six pieces, including video/multimedia, text and photo galleries.
 Visual stories must have been published by a news outlet to be eligible.
-If your entry contains more than six stories, please select no more than six to represent your entry.
+If your entry contains more than six stories, please select no more than six to serve as your entry.